agencyenterprise/alpha-ai-avatar-sdk-react/README.md

 ## Examples

-You can find a simple example application in the [`examples/web`](examples/web/) folder of the library.
-This example demonstrates how to configure and use the SDK in a React project.
+You can find a few example applications in the [`examples/`](examples/) folder of the library.
+These examples demonstrates how to configure and use the SDK in a React project.

 ## Documentation